tbsalling/aismessages/README.md

 AISmessages is a Java-based light-weight, zero-dependency, and ultra-efficient message decoder for maritime navigation and safety messages compliant with ITU 1371 (NMEA armoured AIS messages).

-It exhibits lazy decoding and fully decodes tens of thousands of NMEA armoured AIS messages per second per thread on a laptop.
+It exhibits lazy decoding and fully decodes tens of thousands of NMEA armoured AIS messages per second per CPU core on an Intel i7-based laptop.

 A live demo of AISmessages is available on http://ais.tbsalling.dk.